tasvibhalani/raylib/raylib presentation.md

 Game engines or visualizations requiring real-time 2D and 3D rendering.
 Developers needing fine control over rendering performance.
 Educational projects demonstrating low-level GPU rendering.

-🧠 Example to Make It Fun
----
-💡 “Imagine you’re building Minecraft or a strategy game…”
-•	Use rshapes.c to draw the 2D UI, like health bars or buttons.
-•	Use rmodels.c to load and display 3D blocks, characters, and terrain.
-•	Want to generate a perfect sphere or a fancy tower at runtime?
-Procedural mesh generation in rmodels.c has your back!

 # ✅ Summary
 ---